trampgeek/docker_moodle_coderunner/README.md

 ``git clone https://github.com/Dmfama20/docker_moodle_minimal.git minimal_moodle``

-2.) cd into the project folder and create an empty folder called *moodledata*
+2.) cd into the project folder and create an empty folder called *moodledata*.
+Make it writeable by www-data.

 3.)
 Place your favourite moodle version in a folder called *moodle*.
 You can get it from [moodle.org](https://download.moodle.org/releases/latest/).
-Since the PHP container is PHP7.4, the latest version of Moodle you can install is 4.1.x
+Since the PHP container is PHP7.4, the latest version of Moodle you can install is 4.1.x.
+Make the entire moodle filetree writeable and searchable by user www-data.

 4.) docker-compose up -d

 5.)
+Visit your moodle at http://localhost:8088

-Install moodle via browser setting:
+6.)
+Install moodle via browser, setting:
     * DB type: mariadb
     * DB host: docker_moodle-db
     * DB name: moodle